IDLS: Inverse Depth Line based Visual-Inertial SLAM: Experiments

-\textbf{RPE comparison}: In relative pose error estimation, we also test the medium and difficult sequences in EuRoc dataset, which consist of seven sequences.
+\textbf{RPE comparison}: In comparing relative pose errors, we also test the medium and difficult sequences in EuRoc dataset.
 Table~\ref{tab:rpe1} and Table~\ref{tab:rpe2} show the results of different algorithms.
 RPE includes two parts: translational error and rotational error.
-This index mainly evaluates the matching accuracy from frame to frame.
-It reveals the performance of frame relative pose optimization, which has a close relationship with the initial triangulation performance of the line features.

-From Table~\ref{tab:rpe1} and Table~\ref{tab:rpe2}, we can conclude that: \begin{itemize} \item IDLL yields better performance than the other three methods in terms of the RPE performance.
-However, since IDLL discards two degrees of freedom, it can be seen that the estimation of rotation is not as good as that of translation. \item All point line methods can detect about $2\times 10^2$ line features per frame, but only about $1\times 10^2$ of them have completed the initialization of line features in our method, which are added to the back-end optimization.
-However, only about $5\times 10^1$ line features can be retained when using the Plücker matrix initialization.
-This makes the line segments we participate in the calculation more abundant and the results more accurate. \end{itemize}
+Table~\ref{tab:rpe1} and Table~\ref{tab:rpe2} show that: IDLS outperforms the other four methods in terms of the RPE performance.
+UV-SLAM has close performances in rotational errors with the addition of vanishing point optimisation.
+In degradated scenes, IDLS ensures the wrong line direction vectors are not introduced in trajectory optimization.
+This gives us a lower trajectory drift, but the rotation angle calculation is sometimes not as good as UV-SLAM with the addition of vanishing point detection for line degradation environments.

-To demonstrate the results intuitively, several trajectories estimated by IDLL and other methods are shown in Fig.\ref{fig_trajectory}.
+\textbf{Visualization}: To demonstrate the results intuitively, Fig.\ref{fig_trajectory} shows several trajectories estimated by IDLS and other methods.
 The trajectories are colored by heat-map of translation errors.
-The redder the color is, the larger the translation error is.
-Comparing trajectories obtained by three methods, we can conclude that IDLL with line features gives the smallest errors comparing with that of the other methods even when the camera was moving with rapid rotations.
-Furthermore, we found that these sequences with rapid rotation cause large changes in the viewing directions, and the lighting conditions are especially challenging for tracking the point features.
+The rapid camera rotations and challenging lighting conditions in these sequences make it difficult to accurately track the point features.
+The redder the color in the results, the higher the translation error.
+Comparing trajectories obtained by other four methods, we can conclude that IDLS with line features gives the smallest errors comparing with that of the other methods.
+In MH-03-Medium, MH-05-Difficult, V1-02-Medium, the advantage of IDLS is obvious.
+All these five methods don't perform well in V2-03-Difficult.
+IDLS still provides the minimum average translation errors.